michelbierlaire/optimization/README.md

 # biogeme-optimization
 [![PyPi](https://img.shields.io/pypi/v/biogeme_optimization.svg)](https://pypi.python.org/pypi/biogeme_optimization)

-Various optimization algorithms used for teaching and research
+Various optimization algorithms used for teaching and research.
+In particular, they are used by Biogeme.

 The package contains the following modules:

-## teaching
-It contains various functions and classes to teach optimization.

 ## algebra
 It contains functions dealing with linear algebra: